Blocked Drains Gold Coast

 How do we guarantee results?

-With almost 20 years’ experience clearing drains on the Gold Coast, we clear blockages and overflows, and reduce the likelihood of flooding in your home or garden quickly and efficiently.
-Our state-of-the-art technology locates even the deepest of blockages and, using high-pressure jetters, we combine power and precision to clear drains first time.
+With almost 20 years’ experience clearing drains and providing plumbing services on the Gold Coast, we clear blockages and overflows, and reduce the likelihood of flooding in your home or garden quickly and efficiently.
+Our state-of-the-art technology locates even the deepest of blockages and, using high-pressure jetters, we combine power and precision to clear blocked drains first time.

 How much does blocked drain cleaning cost?

-Starting costs are $275 for the first hour if we use the jetting/CCTV equipment, or $99 starting cost if it’s manual labour used and not the equipment.
-Drains block for many reasons and therefore have a few different solutions to clear them.
+Starting costs are $295 for the first hour if we use the jetting/CCTV equipment, or $145 starting cost if it’s manual labour used and not the equipment.
+Blocked drains can be caused by many reasons and therefore have a few different solutions to clear them.

 Call us as soon as signs of a blocked drain start to appear.
 As a professional Gold Coast plumber we’ll clear the drain and, as a certified ‘Tidy Tradie’, take all the evidence away with us…including the nasty pong!